sunrize531/sunrize531.github.io/content/logger.md

 Summary: How to add a prefix to logs without screwing the callstack
 Tags: snippet, logging, console, client

 So, we need to filter the massive log in the console.
-Off course, We could filter by filename, plain text, whatever, but sometimes it would be easier just to add a prefix to all log entries in the module / lib / whatever.
-As long as we're banned from using the debugger for some reason ;)
+Of course, We could filter by filename, but sometimes it would be easier just to add a prefix to all log entries in the module / lib / class / whatever.
+Since we're banned from using the debugger for some reason ;)

 Most obvious implementation would be a simple wrapper, something like this: